opiria-pdata/opiria-diagrams/README.md

 # Opiria Diagrams

+Below we present diagrams explaining the structure of the Opiria application and the server API methods used for communicating with the Opiria app.
 We are happy to provide further explanations and a guided tour through the source code.
 Please contact us at marlene.gagesch@opiria.com (Marlene Gagesch, CTO)

 #### This diagram contains the class diagram of Opiria application